Notable People

 Before Friedman, a great deal of synagogue music in liberal American Judaism still carried the marks of an older style: formal, elevated, often performance-oriented, sometimes beautiful, but not always participatory.
 Friedman helped move worship toward something else, guitar-driven, communal, emotionally direct, spiritually accessible, and legible to Jews who did not hear themselves in the older modes.

-She introduced not only a new repertoire but a new posture toward prayer.
+She introduced a new repertoire and a new posture toward prayer.

 She came out of camp culture, not cantorial orthodoxy